 I am always amazed at the beautiful houses just north of Delmar; the West End was a stretch of the city with some of the most august houses in the city.

-Sadly, much of the neighborhood around the street, called Visitation Park, has suffered greatly due to neglect.
-The street just to the north, Cabanne Avenue, has a wealth of beautiful buildings, as well.
+Sadly, some of the neighborhood around the street, called Visitation Park, has suffered greatly due to neglect.
+But the street just to the north, Cabanne Avenue, has a wealth of beautiful buildings, as well.